 Congress passed five bills in 2020 to provide relief funding to North Carolina's people, businesses, state and local governments, health care providers, schools, and communities.
 During a time of tremendous uncertainty and intensity, these funds were used to respond to the immediate impacts of the pandemic: helping hospitals acquire ventilators and PPE, supporting schools and businesses adapt to social distancing, distance learning, and teleworking, and providing rent, food, and unemployment relief to residents across the state.

-NC is receiving nearly $30 billion in additional federal funds through the March 2021 American Rescue Plan (ARP).
+NC is receiving nearly $30 billion in additional federal funds through the March 2021 American Rescue Plan Act (ARPA).
 These funds are not yet included in the map.
-NCPRO hopes ARP recipients can use this map to identify remaining needs and consider stakeholders with which to coordinate as they plan the use of the new recovery funds.
+NCPRO hopes ARPA recipients can use this map to identify remaining needs and consider stakeholders with which to coordinate as they plan the use of the new recovery funds.